 As indicated by Marathon, its Navigator was first created in 1986.
 The Kelley Air Force Base requested a watch that could be used by pilots and paratroopers.
 In fact, even the Canadian Navy Rescue asked Marathon to produce a watch for them.
 But looking at the Marathon Military Navigator Pilots Quartz, the company certainly outdid itself.

 It includes a fiber shell case, quartz development, tritium brightening tubes, and acrylic precious stone.
 This watch is lightweight, precise, and hard-wearing.
 These qualities have made this watch a favorite among the military for as long as thirty years.

 Three distinctive sub-brands, Wenger, Hanowa, and CX Swiss Military Watch, produce and deliver Swiss military watches.
-This assortment of brands offers watch enthusiasts an array of style options and features.
-A Swiss military watch takes into consideration the needs of the Swiss military like precision, durability, and readability.Iconic Timepiece from Swiss Military:
+This assortment of brands offers to watch enthusiasts an array of style options and features.
+A Swiss military watch takes into consideration the needs of the Swiss military-like precision, durability, and readability.Iconic Timepiece from Swiss Military: